maxlibin/ParentalJobs/README.md

 Crawler is written in nodejs using puppeteer, might not be most effective way, but it does the job that crawls js executed site, for now.

-Tried on local machine 30mins for 2000 js executed pages. should probably should setup some clustering for the crawler.
+Tried on local machine, the first time I tried I took 30mins for 2000 js executed pages. the last try with my external monitor off, and stop some youtube videos, it took about 15-20 mins, nearly half faster, btw still should probably setup some clustering for the crawler.

 ## Features